norcams/iaas/docs/team/operations/himlar-bootstrap.rst

    **iptables -I INPUT 1 -p tcp --dport 8000 -j ACCEPT**

-#. run **/usr/local/sbin/bootstrap-<loc>-foreman-01.sh**
+#. run **/usr/local/sbin/bootstrap-<loc>-admin.sh**

    1. **virsh list** should now report the foreman instance as running
    #.
 The install can be monitored with **vncviewer <loc>-controller.01....**
       (or your preferred vnc viewer application))
    #.
-When the message "*Guest installation complete... restarting guest.*" is
+When the message

+     "*Domain creation completed.
+      Restarting guest.*"

-      written to the terminal from where the script was started, the system is installed and ready for use.
+      is written to the terminal from where the script was started, the system is installed and ready for use.

    #.
 The new controller node can be logged on to from the login node: